ydahal1/ydahal1/jokes.md

-What kind of pants do ghosts wear?
-Boo jeans.
+Why do choirs keep buckets handy?
+So they can carry their tune

 [
-Thu Aug 20 00:17:38 UTC 2026
+Fri Aug 21 00:19:02 UTC 2026
  ]